SleepyStack/Vaulta/readme.md

 ## Deployment

-**Docker deployment coming soon! ** The application will be containerized and deployed to a cloud platform with the following components:
+The application will be containerized and deployed to a cloud platform with the following components:
 - Dockerized Spring Boot backend
 - Dockerized Next.js frontend
 - PostgreSQL database